OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 [Scroll down, highlight the Structured Configuration Variables section]

 Let's update the Project to reference the file that contains our configuration variables.
-Octopus supports JSON, YAML, XML and Java Properties files.
+Octopus can update values in JSON, YAML, XML and Java Properties files.

 [Type appsettings.json, and save.]